kerphi/phpfreechat/README.md

 * `default`
 * `carbon`

-To change the theme, you only have to change one line in your html `<head>`.
+To select the theme, you only have to change one line in your html `<head>`.
 To use the `default` theme:
 ```html
   <link type="text/css" href="phpfreechat-2.0.0/client/themes/default/jquery.phpfreechat.min.css" />
 ```